bdjohnson529/codechalet.com/index.md

 layout: home
 ---
 # Welcome to Code Chalet!
-This site contains resources about different software engineering topics.
+This site contains resources about different technical topics.
 To start, click a topic which interests you.
 Some personal favorites are the [Python](/docs/python/index.html) tutorials and the [Git](/docs/gitcli/index.html) cheat sheets.

 {% include navpill.html %}